OmarAMokhtar/frogs/README.md

-# frogs
+# Frogs
-A C++ library that makes mathematical formulas and physical equations more readable and abstract.
-For example, it enforces the usage of physical units so that conversions from different units and formulas involving other units always end up with the correct types and scales.
+Frogs is a C++ physics and mathematics framework that makes formulas more readable, abstract, and less error prone.
+For example, it enforces the usage of physical units (meters, seconds, kgs .. etc) so that you never make a conversion human error by mixing up inches and centimeters or assigning a velocity to an acceleration.
+It also helps you get the derivative of mathematical formulas written in C++.
+That way you'll guarantee that the derivative formula is correct and always consistent with the last change in the code.
+Along with many other utilities that makes you code less.